Team-Resurgent/KratosInstallGuide/software-wifi-setup.md

 ### WPS Setup Issues

 - **WPS not working:** Some routers require WPS to be explicitly enabled in the router's admin settings.
 Check your router's configuration page.
-- **Connection timeout:** Make sure you press the router's WPS button and then immediately press A on your controller within the 2-minute WPS window
+- **Connection timeout:** Make sure you press the router's WPS button as soon as pairing starts on Kratos, and that the connection completes inside the 2-minute WPS window
-- **WPS not available:** If your router doesn't support WPS, use Method 1 (Standard WiFi Configuration) instead
+- **WPS not available:** If your router doesn't support WPS, use Method 1 (Enter Your Network Details) or Method 3 (Setup Hotspot) instead
 - **Router WPS disabled:** Access your router's admin panel and ensure WPS is enabled in the wireless settings

 ## Next Steps